Project

 3. Hot Glue reads the fields on your database and the relationships defined on your models.
 Unlike the Rails scaffolding you must add relationships and migrate your DB before building your scaffolding.

-4. Hot Glue has many more features for building layouts quickly, like choosing which fields to include or exclude and how to lay them out on the page, for stitching together related objects (nesting and child portals), and more.
+4. Hot Glue has many more features for building layouts quickly, like choosing which fields to include or exclude and how to lay them out on the page, searching and scoping, related portals and nested sets, and applying modifiers (like currency or date format) and more.

 Other than the opinionated differences and additional features, Hot Glue produces code that is fundamentally very similiar and works consistent with the Rails 7 Hotwire & Turbo paradigms.